 A spruce-fir system populates the Montana side, with stretches of Engelmann spruce, sub-alpine fir, and mountain hemlock, with lodgepole pine copious over burned areas.
 A few whitebark pines can be found above 6,000 feet.
 Throughout the area, below the explorer’s feet rolls a mossy carpet of sword and maidenhair ferns.
 Along the higher ridges, especially Williams Peak to Shale Mountain, craggy pinnacles and thin, irregular rocky formations often called “dinosaur rocks” for their resemblance to prehistoric creatures, stand sentry to the sweeping vistas.

-Kelly Creek and all its tributaries have been catch-and-release streams since 1970 to enhance Westslope – cutthroat populations.
-12 – 15 inch fish are not uncommon, lending national recognition to the drainage.
+Kelly Creek and all its tributaries have been catch-and-release streams since 1970 to enhance Westslope-cutthroat populations.
+Twelve to fifteen-inch fish are not uncommon, lending national recognition to the drainage.
 Most of the larger streams and lakes support cutthroat and rainbow trout (landlocked steelhead since the construction of Dworshak Reservoir).
 Fish Lake, threatened with off-road vehicles, is important habitat for bull trout.
 Ironically, the Forest Service promotes motorized use in an area it recommends for wilderness!

 Go back to main undeveloped wildlands page.